cbaldassari/wasserstein_terms/README.md

-# Unsupervised understanding of the fine structure of interest rates: a Wasserstein barycenter approach
+# Understanding the complexities of the fine structure of interest rates: a Wasserstein barycenter learning approach

 by
 Carlo Mari,